Ways To Manage Stress During a Financial Crisis

 Think Funny

 Laughter is good for us, so laugh often.
-If you find little reason to laugh, try watching funny TV programs or movies or spend time with the funny people in your life.
+If you find little reason to laugh, try watching funny TV programs or movies or spending time with the funny people in your life.
 Everyone in my family is funny, so I’m always laughing.
 Laughter has been proven to relieve stress.

 Get a Pet